kurdi1mans/Workflow-Engine-Requirements/02 - Data Types/1 - Data Types Requirements.md

 		- can be restricted to specific range
 	- Decimal
 		- number of decimal places can be specified
-		- can be restriced to specific range
+		- can be restricted to specific range
 	- Location
 	- Symbol (😂☠️⚠️⛔️🚫🔄)
 	- Image